The Great Antrum: A mysterious tunnel in the crater wall – path to Hades or heating of the emperors?

 The tunnel in Baia – heating or ritual catabasis?

-It is uncertain whether the tunnel also served a religious purpose before or at the same time.
-There are no conclusive traces.
-There are neither inscriptions nor sculptures.
-Even Paget’s arguments can all be explained to the contrary.
-The orientation of the tunnel towards the rising sun may stem from the fact that the builders of the tunnel followed a natural crevice.
-The frequent niches in the walls need not be foreseen for festive lighting, but may represent some kind of hand ladder.
-That one of the tunnels leads to the other side of the water does not necessarily mean that a boat once crossed it.
-It is much more likely that the tunnel was not flooded in the past and that the ground only lowered later.
+Based on archaeological findings linking the tunnel in Baia with the thermal baths, it can be assumed that its purpose was to heat the Roman thermal baths.
+It helped to conduct hot vapours under the floor of the baths.
+It is uncertain whether the tunnel served a religious purpose before or at the same time.
+There is no conclusive evidence of inscriptions or sculptures.
+Even Paget’s arguments can be refuted.
+The tunnel’s orientation towards the rising sun may have resulted from the builders following a natural crevice.
+The niches in the walls need not have been intended for festive lighting but may have been some form of hand ladder.
+The fact that one of the tunnels leads to the other side of the water does not necessarily mean that a boat once crossed it.
+It is more likely that the tunnel was not flooded in the past, and the ground only lowered later.

 Read more in “The City of Ghosts”.